cloud-native-toolkit/site-developer-guide/docs/adopting/setup/ibmcloud-setup.md

 An API Key is used to authenticate to the IBM Cloud APIs.
 It is specific to a user within a particular account, meaning you need a different API key for each account you will be accessing.

-**Note:** If you will be using classic infrastructure and/or multiple `account mangers` follow these instructions instead to create a [functional ID](/admin/plan-installation#create-a-functional-id-for-classic-infrastructure-permissions) for the account.
+**Note:** If you will be using classic infrastructure and/or multiple `account mangers` follow these instructions instead to create a [functional ID](../best-practices/ibm-cloud-account/plan-installation.md#functional-id-for-infrastructure-permissions){: target=_blank} for the account.

 [Create an API key](https://cloud.ibm.com/docs/account?topic=account-userapikey) and download each key to a file.
 Be sure to include a descriptive name of the APIKey.